M-Reimer/irmp2keyboard/README.md

 PS2 wiring
 ----------

-PS2 should work on nearly every Arduino, but recommended are Arduino Nano or Arduino Pro Micro.
+PS2 should work on nearly every Arduino as long as it is AVR (Atmel Atmega) based and uses 5V logic voltage, but recommended are Arduino Nano or Arduino Pro Micro.

 The TSOP wiring depends on the Arduino, you use: